unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 }
 ```

-2. Wrap by embedding, unwrap by Unwrap
+2. Wrapping by embedding, unwrapping by Unwrap

+> Unwrap will return nil if the given error is unwrappable.

 The result of unwrapping an error may itself have an Unwrap method; we call the
 sequence of errors produced by repeated unwrapping the "error chain".